alphagov/notifications-ruby-client/README.md

 #### `olderThanId`
 You can get the notifications older than a given `Notification.id`.
-You can pass an empty string or null to ignore the filter
+You can omit this argument to ignore this filter.